boxed/kodare.net/_posts/2024-09-11-why-we-wrote-a-new-form-library-for-django.markdown

 1. Multiple forms on a page is awkward.
 Prefixes have to be set, and if you forget it, it might work for a while and cause hard to detect issues much later when a simple field is added that happen to collide.

-1. Be able to have multiple forms in one view and know which form is being POSTed too is left as an exercise for the reader.
+1. Be able to have multiple forms in one view and know which form is being POSTed to is left as an exercise for the reader.

 1. Nested forms are not a thing.
 They're also not a thing in HTML, so implementing them is rather awkward, but it's a useful feature.